graphile/crystal/postgraphile/website/postgraphile/custom-mutations.md

 }
 ```

-Look at the documentation in GraphiQL to find the parameters you may use!
+Look at the documentation in Ruru/Graph*i*QL to find the parameters you may use.

 ### Example

-Here's an example of a custom mutation, which will generate the graphql
+Here's an example of a custom mutation, which will generate the GraphQL
 `acceptTeamInvite` mutation:

 ```sql